Finnish alcohol culture

 Finnish alcohol culture (suomalainen alkoholikulttuuri) refers to the drinking culture regarding beverages containing ethyl alcohol in Finland and to the manners and habits connected to the drinking culture.

 In 2023, the total consumption of alcoholic beverages in Finland was 8.7 litres of 100% alcohol per capita, which was 2.4 percent less than in 2022.
 Consumption of alcohol has decreased since 2007.
 The consumption of alcohol in Finland is the highest in the Nordic countries.
 Since the early 1960s, the total consumption of alcohol has quadrupled and negative effects of alcohol have increased.

 In Finnish culture, the state of alcohol intoxication has not been seen as shameful.
 On the contrary, it is praised and seen as a sign of sociality.
 As consumption of alcohol has become more mundane, it has not led to a decrease in alcohol consumption or drinking to intoxication, but has instead had the opposite effect.
 However, the Finnish intoxication-seeking drinking culture is not an exception in the world.
 Not counting European wine cultures, alcohol is usually used in the world as an intoxicant, not as nourishment.

 History

 Alcoholic beverages have been produced and consumed in Finland at least since the Iron Age (500 BCE).
-However, consumption of alcohol in its current scale is a new phenomenon - for example, even though beer (olut) was consumed in the 15th century tens of times as much as nowadays, it was considerably milder than the beer of today.
-Nowadays the consumption of alcohol in Finland is over four times as large than it was in the middle of the 20th century.
+However, consumption of alcohol in its current scale is a new phenomenon - for example, beer (olut) consumption in the 15th century was tens of times as much as in modern times, but the beer was considerably milder than that of today.
+Nowadays the consumption of alcohol in Finland is over four times as much as it was in the middle of the 20th century.
 The negative effects of alcohol in Finland are also historically large.

 In the early 20th century, alcohol consumption in Finland was exceptionally small compared to other European countries.
 However, because of political reasons, many parties started to paint an image of alcohol consumption as a widespread problem in Finland and started seeking restrictions to the consumption of alcohol.